 Figure 5.
 The average SASA of each system's three runs as a time function for Hyp_TC(6), Pro_TC(6), Hyp_TC(7), and Pro_TC(7).
 The black line represents the total SASA, the red line indicates the hydrophobic region and the blue line represents the hydrophilic region.

 The average SASA values in nm² for the total surface in four systems, categorized by hydrophobic and hydrophilic regions, are shown in Table 4.
 The surface areas of the proline and hydroxyproline-rich hexamer and heptamer differed.
 The proline-rich hexamer and heptamer had 283.1 nm² and 310.5 nm² more surface area, respectively, compared to the hydroxyproline-rich hexamer and heptamer, which had 275.1 nm² and 296.0 nm².
 When comparing hydroxyproline and proline, it was discovered that the hydroxyproline-rich hexamer and heptamer have more significant areas of hydrophilic surfaces, making up 31.7% and 31.8% of their total surface area, respectively.
-The proline-rich hexamer and heptamer were at 16% and 17.6%, respectively.
-On the other hand, the proline-rich systems show more extensive regions of hydrophobic surfaces that are accessible to the solvent, accounting for 84.1% and 82.3% of the total surface area for the hexamer and heptamer, respectively, and in hydroxyproline-rich hexamer and heptamer were 68.3% and 68.2%, respectively.
+The proline-rich hexamer and heptamer were 16% and 17.6% hydrophilic, respectively.
+On the other hand, the proline-rich systems show more extensive regions of hydrophobic surfaces that are accessible to the solvent, accounting for 84.1% and 82.3% of the total surface area for the hexamer and heptamer, respectively, and in hydroxyproline-rich hexamer and heptamer were 68.3% and 68.2% hydrophobic, respectively.

 Table 4.
 The average SASA values in nm² for the total surface in four systems (hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer) are categorized by hydrophobic and hydrophilic regions.
 Includes percentages of hydrophobic and hydrophilic areas.